karenpayneoregon/async-basics-vb/readme.md

 >
 >Asynchrony proves especially valuable for applications that access the UI thread because all UI-related activity usually shares one thread.
 If any process is blocked in a synchronous application, all are blocked.
 Your application stops responding, and you might conclude that it has failed when instead it's just waiting.
 >
 >When you use asynchronous methods, the application continues to respond to the UI.
-You can resize or minimize a window, for example, or you can close the application if you don't want to wait for it to finish.
+You can resize or minimize a window, for example, or you can close the application
+> if you don't want to wait for it to finish.

+#### Requires

+[BaseConnectionLibrary](https://www.nuget.org/packages/BaseConnectionLibrary/) from NuGet for project CopyFileAsync.
+This means before running the project CopyFileAsync perform a Nuget Restore packages.
+The library has [full source](https://github.com/karenpayneoregon/BaseConnectionsVisualBasicNet).